boilingdata/data-taps-template/README.md

 aws s3 ls --recursive s3://YOURBUCKET/PREFIX
 ```

-## 5. You can now also use Boiling Data to query your S3 Data
+## 5. You can also use Boiling Data to query your S3 Data at rest or run Streaming SQL

 You can `SUBSCRIBE` live to your Data Taps with `SQL` if you like, or query your data from S3.

 For more information, check out [https://www.boilingdata.com/](https://www.boilingdata.com).